intjelic/python-sfml/doc/source/api/graphics.rst

    Define a 3x3 transform matrix.

-   A :class:`sfml.graphics.Transform` specifies how to translate, rotate, scale, shear, project, whatever things.
+   A :class:`Transform` specifies how to translate, rotate, scale, shear, project, whatever things.

    In mathematical terms, it defines how to transform a coordinate